oddbird/oddsite/content/true/index.rst

-  **comprehensive Sass testing framework**, allowing developers to write and run their tests **directly in SassScript**, or integrate with existing JS test-runners.
+  **comprehensive Sass testing framework**, allowing developers to write and run their tests **directly in SassScript**, or integrate with existing JavaScript test-runners.

   .. _Miriam: /birds/#bird-miriam
 summary: |